-Our revenue testing included both testing of the Company's internal controls as well as substantive audit procedures targeted at selected major long-term projects.

-- Obtained an understanding of company's revenue recognition policies and reviewed compliance in terms of provisions of Ind-AS 115. - Performed assessment that the revenue recognition method applied was appropriate based on the terms of the arrangement and contract; - Obtained an understanding of the revenue recognition processes including documentation maintained and tested key internal controls impacting revenue, on sample basis; - Assessed the reliability of management's estimates by comparing the actual outcome of completed projects with previous estimated timelines;

-Impairment Assessment of carrying value of equity investment, unsecured loan and trade receivable in Associate.
+Key v Audit Matter How our audit addressed the Key Audit Matter 2) Impairment Assessment of carrying value of equity investment, unsecured loan and trade receivable in Associate.
 (Refer to Note 2.18, 7, 14, 16, 52 and 57 of the financial statement) (Rs.
-12,972.12 Lakhs)

-During the year, company has made the impairment testing for amount recoverable in an associate in the form of investment, unsecured loans and trade receivable.
+12,972.12 Lakhs) During the year, company has made the impairment testing for amount recoverable in an associate in the form of investment, unsecured loans and trade receivable.
 Subsequent to the year end, company has enter into an agreement for transfer of investment into equity and along with the outstanding unsecure loan and trade receivable to Cube Highways and Infrastructure Pte Ltd. The recoverable value of mentioned asset is lesser than the carrying value of the asset.

-The deals has already been concluded before adoption of financial statement and the actual value of the impairment provision aggregating to Rs.
+The deals has already been concluded before adoption of financial statement and the actual value of the impairment Obtained understanding of the process, evaluated the design and tested operating effectiveness of controls in respect of impairment assessment of investments in equity investment.
+Held discussions with management regarding appropriate implementation of policy on impairment.
+Considering the terms and conditions mentioned in Share purchase agreement entered by the company for disposal of investment in associate.
+Verification or reconciliation of the amount realized against the carrying value of the assets in the standalong financial statement and impairment provision has been made accordingly against investment, unsecured load and trade receivable. provision aggregating to Rs.
 12972.12 Lakhs is booked as loss in the financial statement.

-3) Litigations Matters & Contingent liabilities (as described in note no.41 of the standalone financial statements)

-The Company is subject to claims and litigations.
+We have verified the subsequent proceeds of the amount realized form the buyers towards disposal of the investment in associate including trade receivable and unsecured loan.
+We observe the necessary documentation relating to the agreement between company and buyer.
+Assessed the completeness and accuracy of the disclosures in the financial statements (refer note 2.18, 7, 14, 16, 52 and 57 of the standalone financial statements).
+3) Litigations Matters & Contingent liabilities (as described Principal Audit Procedures: in note no.41 of the standalone financial statements) The Company is subject to claims and litigations.
 Major risks identified by the Company in that area relate to claims against the company and taxation matters.
 The amounts of claims and litigations may be significant and estimates of the amounts of provisions or contingent liabilities are subject to significant management judgment.
 Due to complexity involved in these litigation matters, management's judgment regarding recognition and measurement of provisions for these legal proceedings is inherently uncertain and might change over time as the outcomes of the legal cases are determined and it has been considered as a key audit matter.
+Assessing the procedures implemented by the company to identify and gather the risks it is exposed to.
+Discussion with the management on the development in theses litigations during the year ended March 31, 2022.
+Obtaining an understanding of the risk analysis performed by the company, with the relating supporting documentation and studying written statements from internal / external legal experts, when applicable.
+Verification that the accounting and / or disclosures as the case may be in the standalone financial statements is in accordance with the assessment of legal counsel/management.
+Obtaining representation letter from the management on the assessment of those matters as per SA 580 (revised) - written representations.

-Information Other than the Standalone Financial Statements and Auditor's Report Thereon
+Information Other than the Standalone Financial Statements and Auditor's Report Thereon form of assurance or conclusion thereon.